 - Förderdatenbank des Bundes

-- Participant Portal of the European Commission
+- Funding and Tenders Portal of the European Commission

 - DAAD - Database for funding opportunities in Germany

-- KISSWIN - information and consulting for academic careers
+- KISSWIN - Information and consulting for academic careers

 - EURAXESS Germany

-- Forschungsnachrichten, the newsletter from Research Support
+- Forschungsnachrichten, the newsletter of the Research Support